-- (a) of a motor vehicle licensed in a jurisdiction outside Canada if the driver or operator is using an infant or child restraint system, booster seat or seat belt assembly in compliance with the laws of that jurisdiction, - (b) of a motor vehicle which is being operated as a taxi as defined in section 32.01, - (c) who is a peace officer operating the vehicle in the lawful performance of his or her duties, - (d) who is in possession of and produces on request to a peace officer a valid and subsisting certificate issued by a medical practitioner certifying that the child is unable for medical or physical reasons to wear or be fitted into an infant or child restraint system, booster seat or seat belt assembly, including a child who does not fit within the specifications of any manufactured infant or child restraint system or booster seat that is available for purchase, - (e) of a motor vehicle that was not required to have a seat belt assembly under the Motor Vehicle Safety Act (Canada) at the time the vehicle was manufactured or imported into Canada unless the vehicle was modified so that there is a seat belt assembly for an available seating position for a child, - (f) of an emergency vehicle, and - (g) of a bus, other than a bus with - (i) a registered model year 1994 or later, and - (ii) a manufacturer's gross vehicle weight rating of less than 4 536 kg. [en.
+- (a) of a motor vehicle licensed in a jurisdiction outside Canada if the driver or operator is using an infant or child restraint system, booster seat or seat belt assembly in compliance with the laws of that jurisdiction, - (b) of a motor vehicle which is being operated as a taxi, as defined in section 32.01, unless the taxi is operated as a passenger directed vehicle under a transportation network services authorization only, - (c) who is a peace officer operating the vehicle in the lawful performance of his or her duties, - (d) who is in possession of and produces on request to a peace officer a valid and subsisting certificate issued by a medical practitioner certifying that the child is unable for medical or physical reasons to wear or be fitted into an infant or child restraint system, booster seat or seat belt assembly, including a child who does not fit within the specifications of any manufactured infant or child restraint system or booster seat that is available for purchase, - (e) of a motor vehicle that was not required to have a seat belt assembly under the Motor Vehicle Safety Act (Canada) at the time the vehicle was manufactured or imported into Canada unless the vehicle was modified so that there is a seat belt assembly for an available seating position for a child, - (f) of an emergency vehicle, and - (g) of a bus, other than a bus with - (i) a registered model year 1994 or later, and - (ii) a manufacturer's gross vehicle weight rating of less than 4 536 kg. - [en.
 B.C.
 Reg.
-218/2007.]
+218/2007; am.
+B.C.
+Reg.
+166/2019, s.
+6.]